tiffany76/tiffany76/README.md

 ### Hi 👋

-I'm an aspiring technical writer looking for a full-time position, contract work, or engaging open-source documentation projects to contribute to.
+I'm a technical writer looking for a full-time position, contract work, or engaging open-source documentation projects to contribute to.

 After 15 years as a librarian and information analyst, I decided to change careers to technical writing.
 I am currently enrolled in the [technical communication certificate program at UC Berkeley Extension](https://extension.berkeley.edu/public/category/courseCategoryCertificateProfile.do?method=load&certificateId=17211&selectedProgramAreaId=15550&selectedProgramStreamId=15615) and plan to finish in August 2023.
 I have also been studying the command line, structured data, markup languages, static site generators, API concepts, and git and GitHub workflows.